How to Choose a Mortgage Lender in New York: Ultimate Guide

 Here are some average sale prices in the city:

-NYC is a seller's market, and you’re going to need to have a strong lender in your corner to be a competitive buyer.
+NYC is a seller's market, and you will need a strong lender in your corner to be a competitive buyer.

 But before you meet with a mortgage broker, you'll have to do the following: